 Each column in a Kudu table can be encoded in different ways based on the column type.
 By default, bit packing is used for int, double and float column types, run-length encoding is used for bool column types and dictionary-encoding for string and binary column types.
 By default Kudu doesn't compress columns but it supports per-column compression using LZ4, Snappy or zlib compression codecs.

 Kudu employs MVCC.
 Kudu uses an optimistic concurrency model in which readers don't block writers and writes don't block readers.
 As a result, less lock acquisitions are needed during large table scans.

 Kudu is a relational database.
-Unlike traditional relation databases, Kudu utilizes partitioning to split the data into tablets that are stored on individual servers.
+It partitions tables into tablets that are stored on separate servers.
 All rows within a tablet are ordered by a primary key.

 Kudu allows the user to set two different read operation modes through the Kudu API.
 By default, Kudu uses the 'Read Committed' isolation level.
 For the 'Snapshot Isolation' level the timestamp can either be set explicitly by the user or assigned by the server.
 The 'Snapshot Isolation' read level allows for consistent and repeatable reads.

 Joins on Kudu are not supported.
 However, when used with an Impala query engine, Kudu tables can be joined with other tables stored in the Hadoop storage system.

 Kudu employs a logical log of operations.
 The operation logs are replicated for each tablet (partitions of the database).
 An operation log for each tablet is stored separately from the physical data.
 Operation logs are not able to be replayed or shipped.
 For single row operations (on a single tablet) Kudu is ACID.
 However for multi-row operations (on a single tablet), the Atomic property is not fully preserved since a single failed write will not rollback the entire operation, so per-row errors are possible.
 Multi-tablet operations are currently not possible with Kudu.